duncancalvert/crazyflie2_1_brushless/README.md

 * 🟢 Green = Transmitting and receiving correctly
 * 🔴 Red = Transmitting but not receiving
 * 🔴🟢 Red + Green = Drone is flying

+## Crazyflie Components & Chips
+* [STM32F405 ARM chip (Main Crazyflie processing)](https://www.st.com/en/microcontrollers-microprocessors/stm32f405-415.html): A Cortex-M4 processor running at 168 MHz, with 192kb of SRAM and 1Mb of flash memory.
+   * The chip is located at the center bottom of the Crazyflie
+   * The two chips communicate using the syslink protocol, with the STM32F405 acting as the master and the nRF51822 as the slave
+* [nRF51822 Chip (Radio and Power Management)](https://en.wikipedia.org/wiki/NRF51_series): part of the nRF51 series of System-on-Chips (SoC) from Nordic Semiconductor.
+   * SoCs are integrated circuit that combines a processor (MCU), memory, and wireless communication peripherals (like Wi-Fi or Bluetooth) onto a single chip.
+   * The nRF51822 has a Cortex-M0 processor running at 32 MHz, with 16kb of SRAM and 128kb of flash memory.
+* <ins>White battery connector cord</ins>: JST-PH 2.0 (also called “Micro JST”) connector is used to plug in the single-cell LiPo battery that powers the Crazyflie.
+* <ins>Expansion deck connector</ins>: a 2×10 2.54 mm (0.1”) male pin connector
+   * Purpose: Provides power, I²C, SPI, UART, GPIO, and other signals from the main MCU
+   * Used for:
+      * Flow Deck (optical flow + distance sensor)
+      * Lighthouse Deck (for SteamVR tracking)
+      * AI Deck (camera + ESP32)
+      * Multi-ranger Deck, Loco positioning, etc.
+* SWD (Serial Wire Debug) / UART connector: the white 6-pin connector on the bottom of the Crazyflie.
+   * Used for low-level programming and debugging of the STM32 microcontroller with a debugger such as the ST-Link V2 or J-Link
+   * The 6-pin white port on the Crazyflie 2.1 uses a JST-SH 1.0 mm pitch connector, not the more common 1.25 mm (Molex PicoBlade) or 2.54 mm header types.